valueflows/valueflows/README.md

 Or, if that is too many buzzwords, "let's help a lot of alternative economic software projects that are solving different pieces of the same puzzle be able to work together".

 If you would like to be part of this conversation, please [raise an issue here](https://github.com/valueflows/valueflows/issues), or fork this or any of the related repositories and issue pull requests.
+You can also pop into our [welcome gitter chat](https://gitter.im/valueflows/welcome) to make comments, ask questions, or introduce yourself!

 ## Principles ([long form](https://github.com/valueflows/valueflows/wiki/Principles-for-this-vocabulary))